What you should check to choose your high quality Padel Court

 Structure and Steel Treatment of the Padel court

 The foundation of a reliable padel court is its metal structure.
-In high-quality courts, every element can be fully galvanized to prevent corrosion in case of outdoor court.
-This process is especially critical in outdoor installations exposed to saline environments near the sea.
-Low-quality courts often skip or reduce this galvanization to reduce costs, leading to rust, weakened frames, and costly maintenance after only a few seasons.
+In high-quality courts, every element can be fully galvanized to prevent corrosion—an essential feature for outdoor courts, especially those installed in saline environments near the sea.

 Paint and Screws